|

 incriminating evidence in other apartments to which she had access, the

-possession of property that clearly could be identified as Mrs. Duncomb’s, and the attempt
+possession of property that clearly could be identified as Mrs. Duncomb’s, and the attempt to bribe the turnkey in

-to bribe the turnkey in Newgate.
-Her insistence that the tankard was a
+Newgate.
+Her insistence that the

-witnesses to say so.
-Her admission
+had paid witnesses to say so.
+Her

-that she had planned the robberies of Mrs. Duncomb and of another tenant.
-But probably the most
+admission that she had planned the robberies of Mrs. Duncomb

-arrest and afterwards in Newgate.
+and afterwards in Newgate.
 Sarah was perhaps

-fortunate, in that had she been in the direct employ of Mrs.
+fortunate, in that had she been in the direct employ of Mrs. Duncomb as an indentured servant, she would have been

-been guilty not only of murder but also of Petty Treason and would have been
+guilty not only of murder but also of Petty Treason and would have been

 burned at the stake.